-Castrogiovanni, P, Di Rosa, M, Ravalli, S, Castorina, A, Guglielmino, C, Imbesi, R, Vecchio, M, Drago, F, Szychlinska, MA & Musumeci, G 2019, 'Moderate Physical Activity as a Prevention Method for Knee Osteoarthritis and the Role of Synoviocytes as Biological Key.', International journal of molecular sciences, vol. 20, no. 3.View/Download from: UTS OPUS or Publisher's site
+Castrogiovanni, P, Di Rosa, M, Ravalli, S, Castorina, A, Guglielmino, C, Imbesi, R, Vecchio, M, Drago, F, Szychlinska, MA & Musumeci, G 2019, 'Moderate Physical Activity as a Prevention Method for Knee Osteoarthritis and the Role of Synoviocytes as Biological Key.', International journal of molecular sciences, vol. 20, no. 3.View/Download from: Publisher's site